egrosdou01/blog.grosdouli.dev/blog/2026-01-22-capi-proxmox-cilium-sveltos/k8s-managed-clusters-capmox.md

 - **capi-kubeadm-bootstrap-system**: It contains CAPI bootstrap provider components that generate cloud-init scripts
 - **capi-kubeadm-control-plane-system**: It holds the CAPI control plane provider that manages the Kubernetes control plane components
 - **capi-system**: It is the core namespace for the CAPI deployment on the management cluster
-- **capmox-system**: It contains the CAPI provider for Proxmix details.
+- **capmox-system**: It contains the CAPI provider for Proxmox details.
 It allows us to provision Kubernets cluster on Proxmox
 - **capi-ipam-in-cluster-system**: It is responsible for managing the IP address pools using Kubernetes resources responsible for assigning IP addresses to the nodes
 - **cert-manager**: CAPI deploys the namespace and related resources during initialisation.
 It automates the issuance, management, and renewal of TLS certificates

 :::warning
 Ensure all the resources in the mentioned namespaces are in a "Ready" state.
 If not, the CAPI deployment will fail with errors.
 If the management Kubernetes cluster cannot reach the Proxmox server, the pods in the `capmox-system` will be in a CrashLoopBackOff state.
 Ensure network connectivity.
+For debugging ideas, see [Part 2: Troubleshooting CAPMOX deployments](k8s-managed-clusters-capmox-tshoot-insights.md).
 :::

 ### Proxmox Cluster Details